CasEsselink/portfolio/ReadMe.md

 *You  independently recognize and decide where your knowledge falls short to solve a software problem and  communicate which new knowledge and skills you need to learn.*

+### 1. Why
+It is essential that everybody acts professional to function as groep.
+If people fail to honour agreements it is way harder to make progress.
+Keeping track of work progress and communication are also important in making sure thing get done.
+People need to be independent in recognizing an deciding what to learn and to do.
+Doing this makes sure, that you are up to date on the project and know what is going on.

+### 2. Cooperation contract
+We set this up as a group with agreements that applied for this semester.
+These agreements were mostly regarding attendance.
+Being late or absent without reason or without indicating the day before was punished by a strike.
+After receiving 3 strikes the teacher was informed.
+There were giving some strikes, mostly for people that overslept, but no one got 3 strikes in a sprint.

+### 3. Attendance
+Early in the semester was absent a number of times.
+These were with a reason and mostly indicated the day before.
+So I did not receive strikes for them, but it was still inconvenient.
+Luckly I haven't been sick since and I have been present for almost every day after the first weeks.